TheCrether/thecrether-web/posts/projects/cross-search.md

 ## Conclusion

 I really want to continure this project, but at the moment I just have some higher priority stuff to work on.

-It was a really fun experience learning Go and getting to know GTK a little bit. <br />
+It was a really fun experience learning Go and getting to know GTK a little bit.
 I really liked the combination of both, since I liked how Go was structured and how GTK worked.

 [1]: https://github.com/TheCrether/cross-search